Xhst/data-engineering-projects/project-1/README.md

     - tables
     - tables’ captions
     - footnotes in the tables or in the captions
-    - paragraphs containing references to the extracted tables
+    - paragraphs containing references to the extracted tables (paragraph text, references text or link)
 - For each paper:
     - Using XPATH, extract all the tables;
     - for each table extract its caption, footnotes (if present), paragraphs with references to the table